 The website is very easy to understand and navigate.
 Furthermore, they provide a lot of information to each and every investment opportunity.
 This gives a huge transparency when investing, and a good way for me (and you) to mitigate the risk.
 In addition, most projects come with high returns.
 The average return is 17,77% which must be considered in the high-end of other crowdfunding and P2P lending platforms.

 However, Crowdestate does not use loan originators.
 This means that all bad payers are deducted from Crowdestates own accounts, instead of the loan originators accounts.
-A good example are the Mintos platform.
+A good example is the Mintos platform.
 Mintos has the loan originators repurchase the loans if the borrowers are not able to pay the loan in due time.
 This will be a burden of Crowdestate.

 I like how Crowdestate helps the investor to mitigate the risks by providing a lot of thoroughly descriptive material.